 If laid off without completing a probationary period, shall be credited with the amount of probationary time served and will be required to satisfy only the portion that remained at the time of layoff.

-Section 8.
-The City shall be subject to the call back provisions according to seniority until a twelve (12) month lapse has occurred since an employee was originally laid off.

 ARTICLE 17 - SENIORITY

-COBEA Negotiations

-7.28.2016

-City Counterproposal

-ARTICLE 17 - SENIORITY

-Section 1.
+Section 17.1 Seniority Defined.
 "Seniority", as used in this Agreement, is determined by the length of an employee's continuous service with the City since last date of hire.

-Section 2.
-Classification seniority, for layoff purposes, is determined by the length of an employee’s cumulative service in the classification held at time of layoff since last date of hire at the City.
-Employees in classifications that have been re-titled or reclassified by the City shall retain seniority through any such changes.
+Section 17.2 Continuous Service Defined.
+“Continuous Service” is defined as that service unbroken by separation from employment with the City of Bend, except that time spent on vacation, sick leave, military leave, or other employer-approved leave of absence with or without pay.

+Employees returning from layoff shall be entitled to credit for service earned prior to layoff.

-Section 3.
-By October 1 of each year and upon request by the COBEA, the City will provide the COBEA with a copy of the bargaining unit seniority list showing last date of hire and date of last promotion to present classification (only for employees sharing the same City seniority date).
-Corrections noted by the COBEA shall be brought to the attention of the Human Resources Manager or his/her designee within thirty (30) days.
+Section 17.3 Seniority List.
+By October 1 of each year and upon request by COBEA, the City will provide COBEA with a copy of the bargaining unit seniority list showing last date of hire.
+Corrections noted by COBEA shall be brought to the attention of the Human Resources Manager or their designee within thirty (30) days.

 Seniority shall be determined by:

-Hire date as defined in Section 1; if tie, then,
+Article 17, Section 1; if tie, then,

-Length of time in classification; if tie, then,

-Any further ties or disputes shall be determined by a onetime lottery.
+A onetime lottery.

-If no one protests the seniority shown on their behalf by November 15, each classification seniority list shall stand as conclusive evidence of each person’s seniority until the next annual seniority listing.
+If no one protests the seniority shown on their behalf by November 15, each seniority list shall stand as conclusive evidence of each person’s seniority until the next annual seniority listing.

-Section 4.
-"Continuous Service" is defined as that service unbroken by separation from City employment.
-Employees returning from military leave, layoff or leave of absence without pay shall be entitled to credit for service prior to leave or layoff.

-Section 5.
+Section 17.4 Loss of Seniority.
 An employee shall lose all seniority in the event of voluntarily quitting or discharge.

-Section 6.
-If an employee moves into a lower classification previously held, he or she, may bring forward any previous classification seniority earned in that classification.

-Section 7.
+Section 17.5 Leave Without Loss of Seniority.
 Seniority shall not be lost for paid leave of any duration and unpaid leave thirty (30) consecutive calendar days or less.
-Period of leave without pay in excess of thirty (30) consecutive calendar days shall not be credited for purposes of seniority except for FMLA/OFLA, military leave, and leave without pay resulting form job related illness or injury.
+Period of leave without pay in excess of thirty (30) consecutive calendar days shall not be credited for purposes of seniority except for FMLA/OFLA, military leave, and leave without pay resulting from job related illness or injury.

-Section 8.
-Effective upon ratification, employees shall also receive classification seniority for time spent acting in capacity under the following conditions:

-An out of class assignment that is for a minimum of thirty (30) consecutive workdays and no longer than twelve (12) months as defined in Article 12, Section 12.

-The acting time is documented on appropriate Human Resources Personnel Action Form (PAF) documentation.

 ARTICLE 18 - LEAVE OF ABSENCE

-Section 1.
-Leave of Absence With Pay.
+Section 18.1 Leave of Absence with Pay.
 Employees may request a leave of absence with pay.
 No leave of absence with or without pay shall be granted unless a request by the employee is submitted and approved by the Department Head in accordance with this Agreement prior to the beginning of the leave period.
-Each request will be considered and judged on its own merits and the following guidelines used by the Department Head with the concurrence of the City Manager:
+Each request will be considered and judged on its own merits and the following guidelines used by the Department Head with the concurrence of the City Manager.
+Leave provided in this section is concurrent to any leaves provided under OFLA.
+Family member is defined as provided by OFLA.
+(OAR 839-009-0210(7).
+For the purposes of this Article, one work day equals 8 hours.